RedHat-UX/red-hat-design-system/docs/get-started/developers/index.md

 #### Framework agnostic

-Web Components are framework agnostic, meaning they can be used in any javascript framework which outputs HTML.
+Web Components are framework agnostic, meaning they can be used in any JavaScript framework which outputs HTML.
 This allows Red Hat to build and maintain a single Design System library that can be used across the entire enterprise.
-This makes it easier to switch frameworks if necessary, without throwing away all their work.
-Web Components help to break down silos, increase collaboration, reduce duplication of effort.
+Engineers can then switch frameworks if necessary, without throwing away all their work.
+Web Components help to break down silos, increase collaboration, and reduce duplication of effort.

   </div>
 </section>